Infographic Practices for Digital Reports

 Show context through benchmarks or previous periods.
 Use consistent baseline starting points.
 Highlight key differences with contrasting colors.

 Add hover states showing exact values in digital formats.
-Include click-to-expand options for detailed data.
+Interactive features boost stakeholder engagement significantly.
 Ensure accessibility compliance with alt text.

 Position infographics after introducing the concept in text.
 Allow full-width display for important visualizations.
 Maintain consistent spacing of 24px above and below.